|

 California Coastal Conservancy

 Cayucos along the Harmony coast.
-The purchase ensures protection of one of the largest coastal prairie grasslands in the State, and provides a site for a three-mile addition to the California ...
+The purchase ensures protection of one of the largest coastal prairie grasslands in the State, and provides a site for a three-mile addition to the ...
 Bay.
 The Conservancy approved use of over $1 million to fight the spread of invasive cordgrass, Spartina, possibly the most serious existing threat to San Francisco Bay ecosystems.
 Non-native Spartina ...

 www.coastalconservancy.ca.gov